Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Evaluations

 \subsection{Ablation Study}

 Instead of using a combination of three cropping strategies, we explore the contribution of each cropping method: center cropping (abbreviated as CC), random cropping (abbreviated as RC), and adaptive cropping (abbreviated as AC) within our DPS system.
 In addition, we constructed multiple Part-Perc supervision composed of three models with random cropping (abbreviated as MRC).

 The results are presented in Table \ref{tab:random_cropping}, which indicates that AC is slightly better than other methods overall, while RC performs similarly to CC on safety-related datasets but slightly degrades performance on misleading datasets.
 For MRC, the experimental result demonstrates an improvement in defense on safety-related datasets, such as HADES and VisualAttack, through the inclusion of additional Part-Perc models.
 However, a decrease in performance is observed on misleading tasks, which can be attributed to the heightened reliance on accurate responses from the Part-Perc models, but RC poses a greater challenge in capturing precise object supervision.
 In conclusion, by integrating multiple straightforward cropping methods, the defensive capabilities can be significantly enhanced.
-For ablation of safety awareness enhancement, please refer to Appendix \ref{appendix:safety}.
-Furthermore, the interaction strategy is also an important aspect, we report the result of the multi-agent debate in Appendix \ref{appendix:debate} as a reference and leave this for future work.
+For the ablation study on safety awareness enhancement, compared to naive safety awareness enhancement, \emph{LS-DPS} can more effectively filter harmful content and achieve efficient defense.
+Please refer to the Appendix \ref{appendix:safety} for details.
+In addition, we investigate the impact of different numbers of crops on the defense effectiveness.
+On the Self-Gen dataset, we set the number of crops from 1 to 5 and observed a positive correlation between the number of crops and defense effectiveness.
+The experimental results are provided in the Appendix \ref{tab:appendix_numberofcrops}.
+Furthermore, the interaction strategy is also an important aspect; we report the result of the multi-agent debate in Appendix \ref{appendix:debate} as a reference and leave this for future work.